Sony A9 Reaction

-Priced at an official retail price of $4500, it is somewhere between the likes of the Sony A7R II/ Canon 5D IV and high end pro models like the Nikon D5 and Canon 1DX Mk II.
+The official recommended retail price is somewhere between the likes of the Sony A7R II/ Canon 5D IV and high end pro models like the Nikon D5 and Canon 1DX Mk II.
 With 24MP, it is clearly in the sweet spot for general purpose photography, but if you do not need the frame rate, the A7R II (or forthcoming A7 III) would appear a much more sensible proposition (as would a range of competitors’ cameras).
-If you are casually into sports photography, it is unlikely you’re going to plonk down $4000+ on the new Sony A9, which seems to leave sports, wildlife, journalistic photographers (and other pros) as the target market.
+If you are casually into sports photography, it is unlikely you’re going to plonk down 4K+ on the new Sony A9, which seems to leave sports, wildlife, journalistic photographers (and other pros) as the target market.
 So what might they think about the A9?
 Well, here are what I see as the problems:

 They’ve shoved a boat load of cutting edge technology inside the A9, but they forgot about the rest of the camera.
 Sorry if this seems harsh, but I am quite amazed by the route Sony has chosen to take.
-Yes, Sony has increased the size of the battery and added a joystick (which are both very welcome), but aside from that, the new A9 is quite clearly based on the $1600 A7 II chassis.
-It would be like Canon releasing a souped up EOS 6D with whiz bang internals and looking to charge $4500 for it.
+Yes, Sony has increased the size of the battery and added a joystick (which are both very welcome), but aside from that, the new A9 is quite clearly based on the chassis found with the much less expensive A7 II.
+It would be like Canon releasing a souped up EOS 6D with whiz bang internals and looking to charge over twice the price for it.